Fu'an: Demographics

 By December 2021, Fu'an has 676,624 residents.
 With 199031 households.

 Fu'an City is mainly composed of three ethnic groups: Han Chinese, She and Hui.
 The city is predominately Han like rest of China but there is also an old Hui community with a sizeable presence.
 The largest minority ethnic group is the She with a population accounting for 11% of Fu'an.
 The Han population in Fu'an include the Tanka people of which there currently are about 7,400.

 The local Fu'an dialect is part of Eastern Min which belongs to the Mindong cultural group along with Fuzhou.
 The She ethnic group speak a separate She language.

 The major religion in Fu'an city is Buddhism.
 Taoism and other Chinese folk beliefs are also popular.
-Catholic and Protestant believers accounts for 14% of the total population.
-There are 47 Roman Catholic and protestant churches around the city.
+Catholic and Protestant believers account for 14% of the total population.
+There are 47 Roman Catholic and Protestant churches around the city.

 Intangible Cultural Sights

-Fu'an Baiyun Mountains 福安白云山 is located in the northwest of Fu'an City, covering an area of 67 square kilometers.
+Fu'an Baiyun Mountains (福安白云山) is located in the northwest of Fu'an City, covering an area of 67 square kilometers.
 It is a geological park and ranked as a national tourist attraction that is an intangible part of Fu'an.
 The Baiyun Mountain Scenic Area is most characterized by river valley stone mortar groups, granite canyons, deep meandering flow landforms and volcanic rock landforms.